Yassine-Serroukhe-Idrissi/First_Odoo_Project/README.md

 __13-07-2022__
 Fixed the errors of last time made the wizard work for changing status and added print button to print report

+__14-07-2022__
+added doctor and appointment linked each one of them to the patient and a doctor for the appointment and added a appointment counter for the doctor and patent